cds-snc/gcds-docs/src/en/components/button/code.md

 #### `target`

-The `target` attribute specifies where the linked resource is opened.
-For example, it can open the link in the same browsing context or in a new tab or window.
+Use `target` to specify where the linked resource opens: in the same browsing context, or in a new tab or window.

 **This attribute is only supported when the button `type` is set to `link`**.